OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-04.md

 ## 1 John 4:2

-By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God;
+This is how you can recognise the Spirit of God: every spirit that acknowledges Jesus Christ has come in the flesh is from God;

 ## 1 John 4:3